auricfinance/auric-finance/DevDocs.MD

 NOTE TO AUDITORS: Double check this principle.

-**Rebases.** Following the token deployment, the deployer deploys the MoneteryPolicy connected to the Uniswap pool and the Chainlink AUX oracle.
+**Rebases.** Following the token deployment, the deployer deploys the MoneteryPolicy connected to the Uniswap pool and the Chainlink XAU oracle.
 Rebasing will be activated immediately, but the first rebase will not happen for the first 24 hours.
 The deployer will set the rebaser, and will be able to do this as the governance is not configured yet.